INTERESTED IN GOVERNANCE AT FHS?

 Monitoring and evaluating school performance

-Governors must monitor the priorities that have been set to ensure progress is being made by:
+Trustees must monitor the priorities that have been set to ensure progress is being made by:

 - measuring the school’s impact and progress towards its strategic objectives